mathebuddy/smoke/README.md

 ## Fixed (only items since announcement on 27 June 20:00) - NEWEST FIRST

+2023-07-07

+- refactored complete app code
+- "Navigator" is now used to push/pop app pages

 2023-06-30

 - pressing on "DEBUG" (or "RELEAE") in the title bar switches between debug and release mode.